Seneca-ICTOER/OPS345v2/docs/Labs/lab8.md

 1. In the local _wordpress_ folder, find a file called: **wp-config-sample.php**
 1. Duplicate this file, and call it: **wp-config.php**
 1. Open **wp-config.php** in a text editor.
 Using a tool that supports syntax highlighting, such as Visual Studio Code, will make this easier.
+   - To install VSCode in Ubuntu, open the "App Centre", search for VSCode, and "Install".

 #### Adding Database Connector Info as Environment Variables